rzand-in/public/AWS_first_steps_from_AZURE/README.md

 ![Manage organization accounts](images/aws_add_an_account_to_an_organization.png?raw=true "Manage organization accounts")

 I invited the account I created using the same email address of the management account.
-To do so I had to use the account id in the invitation since the email address with the added + symbel and characters before the @ symbol did not work.
+To do so I had to use the account id in the invitation since the email address with the added + symbol and characters before the @ symbol did not work.

-I received an email with the invitation and a link but - because of the common email address - to accept the invitation I had to log on to the invited account console using its the root user, moved to the "AWS Organization" section and clicked on the "View 1 invitation" button.
+I received an email with the invitation and a link but - because of the common email address - the link did not wok and to accept the invitation I had to log on to the invited account console using its the root user, moved to the "AWS Organization" section and clicked on the "View 1 invitation" button.

 ![Oganization invitation received](images/aws_organization_invitation_received.png?raw=true "Oganization invitation received")